 6. Use positive language.
 Take a look at these positive language examples.
 The language we use reinforces our thinking, if you can get into the habit of using this positive language it will help you to cultivate a positive attitude (which is integral to a growth mindset!).
 It’s all about cultivating ‘learned optimism’.

 7. Be curious.
 Asking big, open questions is a really strong foundation for a growth mindset.
 It’s a great way to cultivate your curiosity, it encourages those around you to share their thoughts and gives you the opportunity to learn.
 Of course, you need to be able to listen to the answer too!

 Learn more about growth mindset and develop related skills

 In addition to your daily activities, take a little time to learn more about growth mindset and the skills that help to support this mindset.

-6. Improve our memory.
+10. Improve your memory.
 Another great investment is to improve your memory.
 This makes it easier to acquire other skills and has a lot of other benefits too.
 Try this mindvalley masterclass.

 As you learn, consolidate the learning with reflection.
 Reflection is such an important part of learning (and is often forgotten or missed in our ‘always on’ world).
 And reflection is especially important when cultivating mindset!

 Follow effective action with quiet reflection.
 From the quiet reflection will come even more effective action.
 Peter Drucker

 12. Schedule daily or weekly reflection.
 Some people prefer to find 10-15 mins at the end of each day, some people prefer to schedule 30 mins each Friday morning.
 Consider what will work best for you, then stick with it (though if you miss one or two sessions, go easy on yourself too!).